 Ethan's Winter Bike Riding Trip Around Maui

-About one month into winter last year my good friend Alessandro started suggesting we do a trip over the winter and get away somewhere warm where we could ride our bikes, explore, and relax.
 Of course this sounded great to me and once we found cheap flights, it was decided- we were going to Maui.
-Because our flights were cheap we had to make a few stop overs which meant the first day of the trip was spent, un-excitedly, on planes and in airports.
-When we did finally arrive, deplane, and get our luggage it was 11pm local time.
 We packed relatively light as we planned on travelling by bike most of the time, and we didn't want to load them up too much.
-We built our bikes in the airport and rode off to our hostel we were both so dead tired but so happy to be riding around in shorts and a t-shirt in the middle of January.
+After we landed, we built our bikes in the airport and rode off to our hostel where we were both so dead tired but so happy to be riding around in shorts and a t-shirt in the middle of January!

 After that ride we had an incredible sleep in our trusty rental car before we returned it the next morning and set off to the nice tourist town of Lahaina.
 Camping in Hawaii on public land isn't as easy as we had hoped so we ended up stashing our stuff on an abandoned construction site which would be our home for the next few days.
 During our time in Lahaina we were mostly just beach bums and by this leg of the trip we felt we deserved to be.

-See more photos from the trip below (Click the photos to enlarge and browse through) Shot on a Olympus XA2 35mm camera with Kodak Portra 400
+See more photos from the trip below, all shot on an Olympus XA2 35mm camera with Kodak Portra 400

 (Shot by Ethan)